shabin5785/Udemy-React/React_2.md

 - every reducer needs to take care of action it doesnt care about,so that it pass the state through it

 - react doesnt allow to return undefined state.
 So initialize state to null or empty obj before returning.
 But for null beware of using it during first call..
+Bypass it by returnig empty object or doing a null check before using it

 - never mutate state inside action.
 Return a clean state.. ie, slice or return whole state. .dont change it

+- Component state is completely different from application state. no relation between them